morceaudebois/bonjourr.fr/src/documents/help.md

 ---

 ## 💵 Donations 💶
-A few donations can help a lot when it comes to open source software.
-It motivates us to pour more time into Bonjourr, it helps us realise people care about our work and more financial ressources can open new doors for the future.
+A few donations go a long way when it comes to open source software.
+It motivates us to pour more time into Bonjourr, it helps us realise people care about our work and it can open new doors for the future.

-You can donate in [regular money](https://ko-fi.com/bonjourr) or [crypto](https://commerce.coinbase.com/charges/Y2DYYZCG).
+You can donate in [regular money](https://ko-fi.com/bonjourr) or [crypto money](https://commerce.coinbase.com/charges/Y2DYYZCG).

 ## 👨‍💻 Contributions 👩‍💻
 You have some coding skills and a feature in mind you could implement into Bonjourr?
 Check out the [GitHub repository](https://github.com/victrme/Bonjourr/) and head to our [Telegram discussion group](https://t.me/BonjourrStartpage), we'd be glad to chat about it!